Over the past year, we’ve experienced the adventure of family trips a few times. (And let me tell ya, it is always an adventure!)

 5. Only pack two pairs of pajamas

 At home, my kids sometimes wear pajamas two nights in a row.
 They’ve just taken a bath when they put them on, after all!
 There’s no need to bring more pajamas on a trip than we would normally use at home.
+Just make sure you have pajamas that are not too bulky!

 6. Bring a hooded sweatshirt for each child on summer trips